 My name is Michael Strong and I am the host and author of this blog.
 Although I passionately love learning and am a great believer in the unlimited development of human potential, I don’t believe that existing educational institutions, occupational licensing, or existing credentialing systems are anywhere near optimal.
-As my grandfather used to say, “B.S. stands for Bullshit, M.S. stands for More of the Same, and Ph.D. stands for Piled Higher and Deeper.”
 The primary role played by conventional educational institutions in our society is to validate individuals as “authoritative” because of the validity of these institutions.
 Therefore I hereby provide my “credentials” for having the opinions that I have, credentials which are more relevant than academic degrees.

 Credential for my Expertise on Social Mobility in the U.S.: My mother was a sixteen year old high school drop out when I was born, my father eighteen.
 Without their knowledge or support, I got into Harvard, Yale, and Dartmouth at the age of eighteen.
 Twenty years later, when my half-sister was applying to colleges my mother first discovered that Harvard was difficult to get into; my father may not yet be aware of that fact.
 In terms of labor, I have worked as a farm laborer, logger, ditch digger, dishwasher, prep cook, maid, cabinet maker, door-to-door salesman, computer programmer, and more.
 I’ve been supporting myself since the age of seventeen by means of work.

-Despite this background, as an adult I have known six Nobel laureates, two MacArthur “Genius” Award winners, the CEOs of dozens of the most respected companies on earth, met with the leaders and ministers of several countries, and lots of marvelous, cool, unique, good, wise, kind, and noble human beings from all walks of life around the world.
+Despite this background, as an adult I have known six Nobel laureates, two MacArthur “Genius” Award winners, the CEOs of dozens of the most respected companies on earth, met with the leaders and ministers of several countries, and many marvelous, unique, good, wise, kind, and noble human beings from all walks of life around the world.

 I have a great deal of personal knowledge regarding social mobility, both from seeing the differing fates of various individuals in my extended family as well as through close familiarity with the many hundreds of young people I’ve known in my career as an educator.
-Most of what I’ve seen written by academic experts on social mobility strikes me as misguided and partial at best, and often simply garbage.
+Most of what I’ve seen written by academic experts on social mobility strikes me as misguided and partial at best.

 Credential for How to Be an Autodidact: Although much of my learning during my teen years was done on my own, despite school, my real education in autodidacticism came at St. John’s College.
 After a few months at Harvard, I was bored by being talked at by famous people.
 I arranged for a “year abroad” at St. John’s College, which is known for its Great Books curriculum, in which one reads the classic works of western civilization, including original works in math and science including those by Galileo, Kepler, Newton, Faraday, Maxwell, Einstein, Bohr, Schroedinger, etc. More importantly, all classes are taught by means of Socratic discussion, where the tutor (there are no “professors”) is simply the best student in the class.
 After my second day at St. John’s I knew I would never return to Harvard.